 The traditional, high energy foods were served up to prevent them from passing out from lack of sleep and the effort of ringing the heavy bells.

-At the base of the Arc de Triomphe, the remains of a single French soldier slain on the battleﬁeld of were buried on November 11, 1920, two years after the end of the ironically named ‘War to End All Wars’.
+The remains of a single French soldier slain on the battleﬁeld of were buried on November 11, 1920, two years after the end of the ironically named ‘War to End All Wars’.
 His name is unknown but he represents and honours more than a million French soldiers who died during this conflict.